 How to Find a Fishing Spot

 Finding a fishing spot can be one of the most challenging aspects of angling, particularly for budding anglers.
 Figuring out where to start is a time-consuming process for even the most experienced anglers.
-Scouring forums, expert opinion, Google Maps and catch reports to find the best-looking marks is a time-consuming process, but an essential one if you want to become a self-sufficient fisherman.
+Scouring forums, expert opinion, Google Maps and catch reports to find the best-looking marks is a time-consuming process, but one of the essential sea fishing tips if you want to become a self-sufficient fisherman.

 A typical steep cliffed, jagged rocked location for pollock fishing in the Beara Peninsula